hpides/pmem-olap/scripts/reproducibility/README.txt

 0. Get the required tables
     Both the handcrafted version as well as the HYRISE version require pre-generated tables to work.
-    While you can create them yourself, we DO NOT recommend doing this yourself and instead use the tables we provide.

-    If your working on our servers, those can be found at /mnt/nvme3/reproducability/pmem-olap-reproducability-tables.
-    Otherwise, if you are reproducing the results on your own machine, you can get the data as follows:
-    a) Get the files via https://hpi.de/rabl-sigmod/pmem-olap-reproducability-tables.tar.gz (User: sigmod, PW: 4RUNCfbPpCaFC7KL)
-    b) Unpack the tables: tar -xf pmem-olap-reproducability-tables.tar.gz

-    Then, copy the tables to both of your PMEM packages There are two folders in the tables directory:
-        (hyrise) contains tables with a scaling factor of 50 (handcrafted) contains tables with a scaling factor of 100

-    If you want to generate the tables yourself (NOT RECOMMENDED): a*) switch into ${REPOSITORY_ROOT}/ssb/ssb-dbgen
+    If you want to generate the tables yourself: a*) switch into ${REPOSITORY_ROOT}/ssb/ssb-dbgen
-    ba*) For HYRISE: Run make; ./dbgen -s 100 bb*) For handcrafted: Run make; ./dbgen -s 50 ca*) For HYRISE: Copy the tables to both of your PMEM packages cb*) For handcrafted: Align the format of the tables to 128byte, with field widths according to ${REPOSITORY_ROOT}/ssb/handcrafted/ssb.cpp and copy the resulting tables to both of your PMEM packages.
+    ba*) For HYRISE: Run make; ./dbgen -s 100 bb*) For handcrafted: Run make; ./dbgen -s 50 ca*) For HYRISE: Copy the tables to both of your PMEM mounts. cb*) For handcrafted: Align the format of the tables to 128byte, with field widths according to ${REPOSITORY_ROOT}/ssb/handcrafted/ssb.cpp and copy the resulting tables to both of your PMEM mounts.

 1. Handcrafted:
     a)  Build the binaries according to ${REPOSITORY_ROOT}/ssb/handcrafted/README.md
     b)  Change the paths in  ${REPOSITORY_ROOT}/scripts/reproducability/ssb/run_ssb.sh to match your binaries, as well as your devdax paths.
     c) If necessary, rm -r ${REPOSITORY_ROOT}/bm_results  ${REPOSITORY_ROOT}/bm_results_plots
     d) Run
         ${REPOSITORY_ROOT}/scripts/reproducability/ssb/run_ssb.sh
         to produce .csvs containing the results in ${REPOSITORY_ROOT}/bm_results

 2/3.
 Hyrise DRAM/PMEM: